justb4/SIOSE2OSM/README.md

 5. download OSM data of the area around the polygons in a separate layer (or maybe in the same layer..)
 6. merge the polygon layer into the OSM data layer
 7. now the conflation steps starts: try to merge with existing data, never blindly remove existing data, always look at PNOA
-8. finally upload, posibly with hashtag `#ES-SIOSE-import`.
+8. finally upload, possibly with hashtag `#ES-SIOSE-import`.
+9. if possible, check with "boots on the ground": walk to the imported areas and use StreetComplete to retag